hdShang/arxiv-daily/docs/cs-RO/2025-10-06/papers/251004585v1-everything-grasping-eg-gripper-a-universal-gripper-with-synergistic-.md

 ---
 layout: default
-title: Everything-Grasping (EG) Gripper: A Universal Gripper with Synergistic Suction-Grasping Capabilities for Cross-Scale and Cross-State Manipulation
+title: "Everything-Grasping (EG) Gripper: A Universal Gripper with Synergistic Suction-Grasping Capabilities for Cross-Scale and Cross-State Manipulation"
 ---

 # Everything-Grasping (EG) Gripper: A Universal Gripper with Synergistic Suction-Grasping Capabilities for Cross-Scale and Cross-State Manipulation